isomerpages/ogp-dunman/_partners/Parent Support Group.md

 ---
 ![](/images/Homepage/psg-web.jpeg)

 ![](/images/Homepage/PSG-header.jpg)

 ## **MISSION**

-To strengthen the ties between the school and the parents for the well-being of our students by fostering a closer working partnership among all stakeholders, namely students, parents, and the school
+To strengthen the ties between the school and the parents for the well-being of our students by fostering a closer working partnership among all stakeholders, namely students, parents and the school

 ## **OBJECTIVES**